-Article 58 Online repository of certificates (e-Certis)[new]
+Article 58 Online repository of certificates (e-Certis)

-- With a view to facilitating cross-border tendering, Member States shall ensure that the information concerning certificates and other forms of documentary evidence introduced in e-Certis established by the Commission is constantly kept up to date. - 2.
-Contracting authorities shall have recourse to e-Certis and contracting authorities shall require primarily such types of certificates or forms of documentary evidence that are covered by e-Certis.
+- 1. With a view to facilitating cross-border tendering, Member States shall ensure that the information concerning certificates and other forms of documentary evidence introduced in e-Certis established by the Commission is constantly kept up to date. - Contracting authorities shall have recourse to e-Certis and contracting authorities shall require primarily such types of certificates or forms of documentary evidence that are covered by eCertis. - 3.
+The Commission shall make available all language versions of the European Single Procurement Document in e-Certis.